dondongwon/LPMDataset/src/README.md

 # PolyVILT and Other Baselines

-This repository contains an PyTorch implementation of Figure-to-Text and Text-to-Figure Retrieval for Lecture Presentations Dataset:
+This repository contains an PyTorch implementation of Figure-to-Text and Text-to-Figure Retrieval Benchmark for Lecture Presentations Dataset:

 ### Baselines: